The Two-Holed Donut?! Prof. David Zureick-Brown Presents a Smorgasbord of Open Questions in Number Theory

 Now, let’s shake things up a little.
 We can increase the exponent of each variable by one, yielding a3 + b3 = c3.
 Are there any positive integer solutions to this equation?
 I’ll spare you the effort: there aren’t any.
 Even stranger, as we continue to increase the exponents in the equation — that is, if we view the Pythagorean theorem more generally as an + bn = cn for some n greater than 2 — there are infinitely many real solutions, but we will never turn up with any nice positive integer solutions like our Pythagorean triples.

 We can continue guessing and checking, but there are an infinite number of cases to go through.
 Is it really true that there are no solutions at all past this point?
-Given its relation to the easily understood Pythagorean theorem, it seems like this observation wouldn’t be so difficult to rigorously prove.
+Given its relation to the notoriously simple Pythagorean theorem, it seems like this observation wouldn’t be so difficult to rigorously prove.
 Yet, when one of the world’s preeminent mathematicians of the 17th century, Pierre de Fermat, stumbled upon this deceptively simple conjecture, he struggled to provide a proof, and eventually died without one.
 Thus, the 300-year struggle to finish what he started and prove Fermat’s last theorem, as it’s now called, was underway.
 Zureick-Brown explained that intermediate results had been uncovered along the way — importantly, it was proved that there are no positive integer solutions for prime number choices of our exponent, n.
 Still, the ultimate goal of extending this truth to all possible integer values of n remained elusive for even the world’s brightest minds.

 The quest continued until 1996, when British mathematician Andrew Wiles published a dizzying yet extraordinarily impressive proof of Fermat’s conjecture, firmly placing it within theorem territory.
 One of the most vicious beasts in mathematics was slain at last, and mathematicians around the world rejoiced.
 Wiles’ proof was so marvelous and groundbreaking that Fermat’s last theorem even began to trickle into pop culture.
 Notably, in an episode of The Simpsons, Homer Simpson appeared to refute the theorem by scribbling down a supposed counterexample on a chalkboard: 398712 + 463512 = 447212.
 The integers in Homer’s solution were far too large for calculators at the time to verify, so for a brief time, it hilariously seemed plausible.
 Thankfully, modern calculators now easily show that Homer’s counterexample was tongue-in-cheek, and his equation is simply false.
 Fermat’s last theorem lives on.

-But is the mathematical community completely satisfied now?
+But is the mathematical community satisfied now?
 Zureick-Brown emphasized that mathematicians have a uniquely unfortunate tendency of pushing the previous work of others, no matter how settled, to its limits.
 As it turns out, the equation as seen in Fermat’s last theorem is just one of countless polynomial equations that feature only integer coefficients, which are called Diophantine equations.
 Typically, mathematicians want to solve for, or prove the nonexistence of, the integer solutions to such polynomials, as we saw with Fermat’s last theorem.
 And as one of Zureick-Brown’s slides explicitly stated: “Fact: Solving Diophantine equations is hard.”
 With that, Zureick-Brown dove into the quirky relatives of Fermat’s last theorem and how current mathematicians are making sense of them.

 But What about Computers?